Question About Changing From Pathology:

 Hello,

 I am a pathology intern halfway through the year.
-Now, I am certain that I have made a terrible mistake.
+Now, I am confident that I have made a terrible mistake.
 Radiology was my dream residency throughout medical school.
 However, due to my spouse and I entering the couple’s match, I convinced myself that pathology was a better strategic option.
 I deeply regret not following my interests.
-And, now I feel that I may be trapped in this field forever wishing I would have stayed my first course.
+And now, I feel that I may be trapped in this field forever, wishing I had stayed in my first course.
 I have no academic limitations that would have prevented me from being accepted into radiology had I applied.
-My question for you: Would it be possible to switch from pathology to radiology?
+My question for you: Would switching from pathology to radiology be possible?
 And if so, how would you recommend I approach this difficult situation?
 Thank you very much for your time and advice.

 Regards,